 Google Universal Analytics

-Mid-semester Assessment Faculty interested in gathering mid-semester feedback about how a course is progressing may consider one of the following options.
+Faculty interested in gathering mid-semester feedback about how a course is progressing may consider one of the options listed below.
 The Center for Faculty Development is also happy to work with faculty to develop alternate assessment approaches that best fit their needs.